acsone/wms/odoo/local-src/specific_product/README.rst

 Specific Product
 ================

-This module adds Alcyon specific fields and logic for products.
+This module adds Alcyon specific fields and logic for products:

+* On product tree view, replace volume and weight columns by sale price 1 (list price) and sale price 2 (from price list)

 Credits
 =======